47degrees/sbt-microsites/README.md

 enablePlugins(MicrositesPlugin)
 ```

-We recommend taking a look at the `Getting Started` section at the [documentation](https://47deg.github.io/sbt-microsites/docs/) since there are some prerequisites that are needed to build your microsite.
+We recommend taking a look at the `Getting Started` section in the [documentation](https://47deg.github.io/sbt-microsites/docs/) since there are some prerequisites that are needed to build your microsite.

 # Documentation